sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 Bitbucket Server / Datacenter | 🟢 | 🔴
 Bitbucket Cloud | 🟢 | 🔴

-Webhooks need to be configured both on the sending side, the code host and receiveing side, Sourcegraph.
+Webhooks need to be configured both on the sending side, the code host and receiving side, Sourcegraph respectivley.

 ## Deprecation notice